-The ICAD will remain in the position it is in when power is lost.
-There are two ways to address this condition:
+The ICAD actuator will remain in the position it is in when power is lost.
+There are two approaches to solving the issue:

-Add a UPS (Uninterruptible Power Supply) to the power wiring.
-This is easily accomplished with the green and white wires in the power cable.
-A UPS is available from Danfoss.
-The UPS can provide service for up to 9 ICAD 600's or up to 6 ICAD 900's.

-Note: The UPS is not a continuous power supply.
-It is used to change the valve position (usually to close the valve) in the event of a power failure.
-Therefore, the system is not to be run in the UPS mode.

-Add a solenoid valve in front of the ICM.
-This is a very simple solution provided that there is no issue associated with the additional pressure drop through the solenoid valve.
+- Add a UPS (Uninterruptible Power Supply) device to the power wiring.
+This is easily accomplished with the brown (-) and black (+) wires in the power cable bundle.
+A UPS device is available from Danfoss and can provide up to 10 amps of power for up to 90 seconds in order to move the valve to the desired position.
+Because of the high amperage, the UPS is capable of providing power to several ICAD actuators depending on the size of the actuator.
+NOTE: The UPS is not a continuous power supply.
+It is only meant to change the valve position once in the event of a power failure. - Add a solenoid valve in front of the ICM in order to stop refrigerant flow.
+This is a simple solution provided that there is no issue associated with the additional pressure drop through the solenoid valve.